gh279760559/pyslam/TROUBLESHOOTING.md

 This page contains a small collections of issues/errors that may be experienced along with their fixes.

-**FIRST OF ALL**: did you read the main [README](./README.md) page? did you use the provided **INSTALL SCRIPTS**?
-If not then go back on the [README](./README.md) page, read the few lines in the install section and launch the **REQUIRED** install script.
+**FIRST OF ALL**: did you read the main [README](README-OLD.md) page? did you use the provided **INSTALL SCRIPTS**?
+If not then go back on the [README](README-OLD.md) page, read the few lines in the install section and launch the **REQUIRED** install script.
 The install scripts were created in order to perform all the required install operations for you and make the install process itself as painless as possible.

-If you work under **Ubuntu 20.04** or **MacOS**, check the specific installation procedures reported in the main [README](./README.md) page.

 ### Bad tracking performances